grannycart/by-sound-alone_source/beta-manuscript/5_Chapter.md

 Not wanting to waste battery power driving up to the surface, they opened the high-pressure air system just a bit on the main ballast tanks to gain a little buoyancy and floated upwards.
 They watched the depth gauge rotate back to the left making its way steadily towards zero.
 At periscope depth, Hemi flooded enough of the trim tanks to hold them there.
 Percy put the scope up.

 "Holy fuck, Hemi," she said quietly, with her eyes in the viewport of the periscope.
-She rotated around the periscope, swinging it around 360 degrees, as every submarine pilot is trained to do their first day using a periscope.
+She rotated around the shaft of the periscope, swinging it around 360 degrees, as every submarine pilot is trained to do their first day using a periscope.
 In every direction she was faced with a gray wall, that occasionally pushed back to reveal an underlayer of a slate-colored ocean -- much calmer now -- rising and falling with the long frequency of deep ocean swells.
 "Would you fucking believe our luck is still with us?
 We have a thick fog bank.
 In every direction."

 Hemi smiled.
 "Makes sense -- it was likely a big warm wall of air pushing that storm, and now all that hot air is sitting on the surface of the cold ocean, turning into cloud."

 "Alright!
 So much for needing a fucking plan!
 Start up the low-pressure compressors, and put us on the surface."

-Hemi flipped some switches on the ballast control panel and the hum of compressors vibrated up from far below deck.
-The _Prospect_ rose in place until the deck of the boat pushed through the tightly-bound tension of the surface and water washed off and over the curved sides.
+Hemi flipped switches on the ballast control panel and the buzz of compressors vibrated up from far below deck.
+The _Prospect_ rose in place until the deck of the boat pushed through the tightly-bound tension of the surface, and water washed off and over the curved sides.

 Hemi opened the hatch of the control room and climbed up to the bridge followed closely behind by Captain Percy.
 The air on the bridge was warm and wet.
 It sat on the surface of the water without moving, and left droplets forming rapidly on the woolly fabric of Hemi and Percy's clothes.
-The fog was the color of purgatory, lit from somewhere far off above them to a flat dim nothingness.
-At some moments it was so thick they could not see beyond the top of the sail, and at others it pushed back just enough to see down to the bow of the boat.
+The fog was the color of purgatory, lit from somewhere far off above to a flat dim nothingness.
+At some moments it was so thick they could not see beyond the top of the sail, and at others it pushed back just enough to see down to the bow.

-A blinding fog was not a challenge for a submarine though -- which spent most of its time moving sightlessly through the pits of the world anyway -- but a useful resource, transforming the surface into a similar dense covering medium as the deep ocean.
+A blinding fog was not a challenge for a submarine though -- which spent much of its time moving sightlessly through the pits of the world anyway -- but a useful resource, transforming the surface into a similar dense covering medium as the deep ocean.

 Percy called down to Bastian to start the engines, push the boat up to its maximum surface speed of 15 knots, and come around to a direct course for Stilt City.
 A moment later came the loud hiss and roll of the high-pressure air system turning over the diesel engines until they were firing on their own.
-The exhaust shutters lifted and let out a stream of black froth into the gray fog from the rear end of the sail.
+The exhaust shutters lifted and let out a stream of black froth into the gray fog.
 A minute later Bastian engaged the motors and Percy felt a jolt as the _Prospect_ picked up speed.

 [//]: # (### They launch Herschel)